Antix-Development/Putt-Till-You-Die/README.md

 <br>

-Putt Till You Die is my first submission for the 2022 [js13kGames](https://js13kgames.com) competition, where over a one month period you create a game based on a theme (dEATH FOR 2022) and then you cram your entire game (code and assets) into a 13Kb zip file and submit it.
+Putt Till You Die is my first submission for the 2022 [js13kGames](https://js13kgames.com) competition, where over a one month period you create a game based on a theme (death for 2022) and then you cram your entire game (code and assets) into a 13Kb zip file and submit it.

-You can play Putt Till You Die on [its js13k competition page](https://js13kgames.com/entries/), or download and load index.html from this repository.
+You can play Putt Till You Die on [its js13k competition page](https://js13kgames.com/entries/), or download and load index.html from this repository in your web browser.

 <br>